apache/trafficserver/doc/developer-guide/plugins/example-plugins/blocklist/working-with-http-header-functions.en.rst

 .. include:: ../../../../common.defs

-.. _developer-plugins-examples-blacklist-http-header-functions:
+.. _developer-plugins-examples-blocklist-http-header-functions:

 Working with HTTP Header Functions
 **********************************

-The Blacklist plugin examines the host header in every client transaction.
+The Blocklist plugin examines the host header in every client transaction.
 This is done in the ``handle_dns`` routine, using ``TSHttpTxnClientReqGet``, ``TSHttpHdrUrlGet``, and ``TSUrlHostGet``.